rwaltr/naming-scheme/README.md

 ### Edge Locations

 Your dear sweet mother lets you managed the router.
-But lets be honest, Her phyiscal location doesnt matter.
+But lets be honest, Her physical location doesn't matter.

 ```bind
 gateway.mom IN A [DDNS]